tutek1/DTLabs/03_Platformer2D/lab03.md

 ## Project Organization
 Duration: hh:mm:ss

-Let's take a look in the template project that I provided.
+Let's take a look at the template project that I provided.
 If you look in the **FileSystem**, you can see the folder `2DPlatforming`.
 Inside it, you can find the debug scene, in which we will work in this codelab, and a sprite sheet image.

 ### Folder management
 The way you structure the folders in your project is very important.
-Many people have folders based on **file type** (`Scripts`, `Art`, `Scenes`, `Sounds` etc.).
+Many people have folders based on **file type** (`Scripts`, `Art`, `Scenes`, `Sounds`, etc.).
 This can be quick and useful to find something in smaller projects or folders.
 I will use this approach in the `2DPlatforming` part of the project, since it will be a small minigame.

 The other approach, which you can see in the `3D` folder, is to split everything based on the **type of the game object**.
 I personally like this approach better, since it is more **logical** and **scalable**.